 ABSTRACT

 Microalgal biomass has been widely reported as great source of feed, food, biofuels, and pigments.
-Suitable microalgae species for particular industrial application are selected on the basis of its growth rates, productivity, and adaptability to the laboratory conditions, pigments concentrations, and proximate profiles.
-Understanding the growth pattern of microalgae is crucial because it is the primary steps for any kind of operational procedure mostly biomass extractions.
+Suitable microalgae species for particular industrial application are selected on the basis of its growth rates, productivity, adaptability to the laboratory conditions, pigments concentrations, and proximate profiles.
+Understanding the growth pattern of microalgae is crucial because it is the primary step for any kind of operational procedure mostly biomass extractions.
 Present study focused on four different indigenous microalgae species (Chlorella sp., Chlorella sorokiniana, and Microcystic aeroguinosa sp.).
 F2-medium was used for the culture of microalgal strains.
 Optical densities were measured using UV-spectrophotometer to analyze the growth curve.
 C.vulgaris showed greater growth curve among the other two strains.
 AOAC standard 2010 was adapted to analyze the proximate composition.
 However, Two-way Anova was used to determine the significant difference between and within the proximate parameters of the samples.
-UV-spectrophotometer was used to analyze the starch concentration and reducing sugar concentration respectively.
-From the result obtained, the three strains can be good substrate for the production of bioethanol but C.vulgaris seemed to be the best biomass for the production of bioethanol having the highest cahbohydrate composition of 43.46±0.71.
-M.aeroguinosa standout to to be perfect biomass for the production biodiesel having the highest lipid composition of 40.77±0.39. two-way anova revealed that all the proximate parameters were not significantly the same showing P-value of less than 0.05 for all the microalgal starins.
+UV-spectrophotometer was used to analyze the starch concentration and reducing sugar concentration respectively. tThe three strains were observed to be good substrate for the production of bioethanol but C.vulgaris had the best biomass for the production of bioethanol having the highest carbohydrate composition of 43.46±0.71.
+M.aeroguinosa standout to to be perfect biomass for the production biodiesel having the highest lipid composition of 40.77±0.39. two-way anova revealed that all the proximate parameters were not significantly significant showing P-value of less than 0.05 for all the microalgal starins.
 Having highest reducing sugar concentration of 7.71mg/l for enzymatic hydrolysis and starch quantity of 251.33mg/l for C.vulgaris, the microalgal biomass showed great potential production of bioethanol.

 1.1 Background of the study

 In contemporary society, the predominance of fossil-based production is increasingly being supplanted by a more sustainable paradigm predicated on biomass, driven by political considerations, the revitalization of national economies, the generation of employment opportunities, and the imperative of addressing global warming.
 Across numerous sectors, industrial materials traditionally derived from fossil resources are being progressively replaced by bio-based alternatives.
 The production volume of bioethanol, a notable bio-based product, reached approximately 16.1 billion gallons in the United States and 7.9 billion gallons in Brazil in the year 2018 (Sydney et al., 2019).
 Bioethanol constitutes an ecologically sustainable biofuel that exhibits properties analogous to those of gasoline and can be procured from biomass sources characterized by high concentrations of cellulose and starch through a fermentation process.
 Today, bioethanol production is carried out from first-generation raw materials such as wheat, sugar beet, and corn, and second-generation bioethanol raw materials such as lignocellulosic forest residues.
 Although high yields can be obtained from first-generation raw materials, there is a debate because they are also food sources (Koçer et al., 2019).
-In order for second-generation raw materials in bioethanol production to represent an alternative to first-generation ones, efficient and inexpensive pretreatments are required.
+In order for second-generation raw materials in bioethanol production to represent an alternative to first-generation raw materials, efficient and inexpensive pretreatments are required.
 Therefore, recent technological developments and alternative raw materials are being explored to facilitate the process.
-Initially, algae, which represent a third-generation biofuel raw material, were only evaluated for biodiesel production; however, they have recently been used for producing bioethanol due to their cellulosic structure (Ozcimen and Inan, 2015).
+Initially, algae, which represent a third-generation biofuel raw material, were only evaluated for biodiesel production; however, they have recently been used in the production of bioethanol due to their cellulosic structure (Ozcimen and Inan, 2015).